Origen-SDK/origen_testers/spec/decompiler/README.md

 and pin name cases are __NOT__ checked.

-The third matcher is a simple driver to wrap the `changed_patterns` that `examples` Uses, allowing for behavioral tests for `execute`.
+The third matcher is a simple driver to wrap the `changed_patterns` that `examples` uses, allowing for behavioral tests for `execute`.

 ### Non-Platform Philosophy